-With a history that mirrors that of Forestville, the Meighen family was the heart and soul of the town from its founding to its decline.
+With a history that mirrors that of Forestville, the Meighen family was the heart and soul of the town, from its founding to its decline.

 William Meighen, a son of Irish immigrants living in Green County, Pennsylvania, left his family home in 1843 in search of fortune out west.
 He was spurred on by both a sense of adventure and a need to settle debts that had rendered him bankrupt in Pennsylvania.

 The summer of 1853 found Robert in what was still known as Minnesota Territory.
 Traveling on foot from Decorah, Iowa, he bargained for a claim that lay just north of the south branch of the Root River in southeastern Minnesota.
 The seller was Levi Waterman, who had registered his claim on an oak tree in the fall of 1852.
-This claim embraced part of what would become Forestville, although at that early date the area was known as "Watertown" after Waterman.
-While there, Robert scouted land for himself, his brother Major, and brothers-in-law William and Felix Meighen.
+This claim embraced part of what would become Forestville, although at that early date, the area was known as "Watertown" after Waterman.
+While there, Robert scouted land for himself, his brother Major, and his brothers-in-law William and Felix Meighen.

 With two hired men to help him, Foster began the arduous journey back to Watertown.
 The goods were moved by oxcart to East Dubuque, Iowa, then transferred to a steamboat heading up the Mississippi River to Lansing, Iowa.
 From there, they traveled overland to Decorah, Iowa, finally reaching Watertown 50 miles later.
 Along the way it rained the entire time, while the men and oxen attempted to plod through the rutted, muddy "roads."

 Of the Meighen children, Thomas's name became the most synonymous with the town of Forestville.
-Thomas was the first child in the family born in the new Minnesota Territory, and lived most of his life in Forestville or in neighboring Preston.
+Thomas was the first child in the family born in the new Minnesota Territory, and he lived most of his life in Forestville or in neighboring Preston.

 Thomas showed the most promise for carrying on with the many family businesses.
-By 1868, 13-year-old Thomas had left the rural Forestville school to work full time for his father, gradually acquainting himself with his farming and business operations, for which he displayed a passion.
-At 15 he was taking trips to Milwaukee and Chicago to buy store stock at wholesale markets.
-It was during one of his trips to Chicago at age 16 that he witnessed the great Chicago fire in October 1871.
-Remembering his favorite hotel, the "Commercial," 57 years later, he wrote:
+By 1868, 13-year-old Thomas had left the rural Forestville school to work full-time for his father, gradually acquainting himself with his farming and business operations, for which he displayed a passion.
+At 15, he was taking trips to Milwaukee and Chicago to buy store stock at wholesale markets.
+It was during one of his trips to Chicago at age 16 that he witnessed the Great Chicago Fire in October 1871.
+Remembering his favorite hotel, the Commercial, 57 years later, he wrote:

 "I suppose a wooden building cannot be found within miles of that location now.
 Then it took between one and two hours to ride on a street car (horse-drawn) out to Lincoln Park and there was no city around the Park at all.
 It was out in the country. ...
 I arrived at my old headquarters (the Commercial) and registered on hotel register 'E.M.
 Rivard, St. Louis,' being my 'nom de plume.'
 Reasons: (I) do not care to be shook by the hand by 500 runners which is the amount that visits this House daily."

 The store prospered for many years, with business slowing after the initial rush of settler-colonists moved past Forestville or left to fight in the Civil War.
 Robert Foster ended his store partnership with Felix Meighen in 1868 to pursue farming full-time.
 Thomas Meighen and his sisters all helped clerk the store, which could be either very busy or dull, depending on the season.
-About this same time the Meighens also started to expand their farm and land holdings.
+Around this same time, the Meighens also started to expand their farm and land holdings.

 Through his political activities, Thomas became acquainted with a number of notable figures of the time.
 He was good friends with Ignatius Donnelly, a flamboyant public speaker, former lieutenant governor, and Minnesota congressman.
-Minnesota Governor John Lind dined in Forestville on several occasions in 1899.
+Minnesotan Governor John Lind dined in Forestville on several occasions in 1899.
 Bishop John Ireland once visited and gave communion to area residents in the local church.
 And perhaps most notably, William Jennings Bryan came to visit Thomas Meighen, bringing with him a buckeye tree, the state tree of his home state of Ohio, as a gift.
 Today, the tree still towers over the lawn of the Meighens' home.

-By 1902, Thomas Meighen was involved full-time in politics within the People's Party and was also the president of the First National Bank in Preston.
+By 1902, Thomas Meighen was involved full-time in politics within the People's Party, and he was also the president of the First National Bank in Preston.
 These two jobs kept him away from his old home in Forestville so much that, by 1905, he and his wife, Mary Broderick, had moved to a new home in Preston with their two sons and one daughter.